33 Awesome Things to do in Darwin, Australia

 I highly recommend booking THIS jumping croc cruise!
 I have done it a couple of times and it is awesome!
-You really get to see the crocodiles and the guide is a typical “outback Australian” who genuinely loves crocodiles.
+It also includes a trip to Litchfield National Park and is really good value!
+You really get to see the crocodiles and you’ll have a typical “outback Australian” guide who genuinely loves crocodiles.
 It is a once in a lifetime experience and you will not be disappointed!

 If you don’t have a vehicle consider booking this tour.
 On the full-day tour, you get to see all the best highlights of Litchfield National Park.

 Wangi Falls is another attraction within Litchfield National Park.
-It is the farthest attraction but only about another 15-minute drive from the Bluey Rock Pools.
+It is the farthest attraction but only about another 15-minute drive from the Buley Rock Pools.

 Wangi Falls are two big waterfalls with a pool at the bottom to swim in.
 There is also a short hike you can do to the top of the waterfall.